A battle for feeling grounded

 The theory of structural dissociation states that everyone is born without cohesion in their personality.
 We develop that cohesion as we grow older.
 Traumas that cause dissociative disorders either disrupt that cohesion or prevent it from happening at all.

 Typically, chronic childhood trauma is to blame for this disruption.
-When a child experiences trauma over long periods of time or is forced to be around the person that caused the trauma, they never have the opportunity to merge these parts of their personality.
+When a child experiences trauma over long periods of time or is forced to be around the person who caused the trauma, they never have the opportunity to merge these parts of their personality.

 Dissociative Identity Disorder Research states that structural dissociation can be broken into three types.

-The first type is primary.
+The first type of structural dissociation is primary.
 This break in cohesion is typically associated with PTSD that develops later in life.
 In primary structural dissociation, a person has one ANP and one EP.
 While the ANP is ‘in charge’ most of the time, certain triggers can bring the EP forward and cause a flashback.

 Secondary structural dissociation means that a person has one ANP and many EPs, each with their own trauma response.
-For example, one EP presents as fight, one presents as flight.
+For example, one EP presents as fight, and one presents as flight.

-Showing signs of secondary dissociation indicates a more traumatic childhood, and is more closely associated with Complex PTSD and several dissociative disorders.
+Showing signs of secondary dissociation indicates a more traumatic childhood and is more closely associated with Complex PTSD and several dissociative disorders.

 The theory most often behind Dissociative Identity Disorder is tertiary structural dissociation.
 This means that a person has many ANPs and EPs.

-Each ANP is responsible for different parts of every day function — one for eating and enjoyment, one for sexuality, one for social engagement, etc. Just like secondary structural dissociation, each EP is responsible for various individual sets of trauma responses.
+Each ANP is responsible for different parts of everyday function—one for eating and enjoyment, one for sexuality, one for social engagement, etc. Just like secondary structural dissociation, each EP is responsible for various individual sets of trauma responses.

 Even though each ANP is considered a ‘normal’ part of a person’s identity, they can overpower each other in response to certain situations.